E3SM-Project/datasm/docs/warehouse.md

    ```

 3. (Optional) Make changes to the `extract`, `validate`, and `postprocess` modules in `/warehouse`
-4. Install local package with changes from source
+4. Install package from local build

    ```bash
       cd warehouse